-Additionally, non-employee directors are required to own common stock, including vested DSUs acquired through both voluntary and involuntary deferred compensation, equal to at least five times the annual cash retainer payable to non-employee directors (i.e., at least \$450,000 in common stock based on the current annual cash retainer in effect) within five years from the date of commencement of their Board membership.
-Stock and DSUs acquired with respect to the \$50,000 stock purchase requirement count toward the attainment of this additional stock ownership requirement.
-Compliance with these ownership requirements is measured on a purchase/acquisition cost basis.
+Additionally, non-employee directors are required to own common stock, including vested DSUs acquired through both voluntary and involuntary deferred compensation, equal to at least five times the annual cash retainer payable to non-employee directors (i.e., at least \$450,000 in common stock/DSUs based on the current annual cash retainer in effect as of the date of this Proxy Statement) within five years from the date of commencement of their Board membership.
+Common stock and DSUs acquired with respect to the \$50,000 stock purchase requirement count toward the attainment of this additional ownership requirement.
+Compliance with these ownership requirements is measured on a purchase/acquisition cost basis for shares of common stock, and on grant date value for vested DSUs.

-As of the date of this Proxy Statement, all of our non-employee directors were in compliance with these requirements either due to ownership of the requisite number of shares and vested DSUs, or because the director was within the time period permitted to attain the required level of ownership.
+As of the date of this Proxy Statement, all of our non-employee directors were in compliance with these requirements either due to ownership of the requisite number of shares of common stock and vested DSUs, or because the director was within the time period permitted to attain the required level of ownership.